 When a veteran reports a Military Sexual Trauma as part of a claim for service connection, you would think it would be inherently believable given the high incidence rate of sexual assaults in the military.

 But you would be wrong.
-MSTs require more corroboration than any other claim I have seen in nearly 2 decades of practicing law.
+Proving Military Sexual Trauma claims and appeals requires more corroboration than any other VA disability claim I have seen in nearly 2 decades of practicing law.

 We know that 20-40% of all women have been raped or assaulted in the military.
 We also know that 90% of military rapes and assaults are not reported.

-Using the metaphor above, instead of realizing that rape is the downed-power wire sitting on a car, we treat it like its Bigfoot in the backyard.
+Using my earlier metaphor, instead of realizing that military sexual trauma is the downed-power wire sitting on a car, we treat it like it is Bigfoot in the backyard.

 How to Corroborate Military Sexual Trauma in a VA Claim.